The Ganga River system

 |The Kosi||The mainstream of Kosi named Arun rises from North of Mt.
 Everest in Tibet.

 |The Ramganga||The river rises in the Garhwal hills near Gairsain.

 |The Sarda or Saryu||River Saryu rises in the Milan glacier in Nepal Himalayas where it is known as Goriganga.

 Along the Indo-Nepal border, it joins the Ghaghra where it is known as Kali or Chauk.

 |The Mahananda||The river Mahananda rises in the Darjiling hills.

 |Damodar River||It occupies the eastern margins of the Chhota Nagpur plateau and flows through a rift valley and joins the Hugli River.

 Importance of river Ganga:

 The Ganga is the most important river in India.
 It has a significant role in India from the point of view of its basin as well as its cultural significance.
 River Ganga is considered the lifeline of India as it provides water to 40% population of India.
-The river plays important role in agriculture because its Basin consists of fertile soil.
+The river plays an important role in agriculture because its Basin consists of fertile soil.
 In Indian culture, the river is worshiped as Mother Ganga in the Hindu religion.